esamia1/expense-tracker/README.md

 ## Challenge yourself

-**Clone this repository:** `git clone https://github.com/esamia1/expense-tracker.git` and implement features to of your own liking.
+**Clone this repository:** `git clone https://github.com/esamia1/expense-tracker.git` and implement features of your own liking.